AADCd Induced Pluripotent Stem Cell (iPSC) Research

 Poster created by Karolin Kramer

-What the Founder & Managing Director, Lisa Flint, says about this project… iPSC's
+A word from the Founder & Managing Director, Lisa Flint, about the iSPCs project…

 cell, but more ground-breaking is, it actually may allow us to understand this disease at a far deeper-rooted